 biology | science | culture

-When I received a complete set of MRIs of my own brain in 2011, it seemed like under-explored terrain.
-Neuroscience became an entry point into my broader queries into science, history, and culture.
-I was drawn to a wide range of sources that speak to who we are, where we come from, and why we are the way we are.
-DNA, single-celled organisms, phytoplankton, diatoms, neurons: not only do these structures have pattern, symmetry and complexity, but they are the molecules and structures that code our physical expression and give rise to thought.
-Maps, schematics, music, and machines: these cultural sources speak to how we read, analyze, and interpret.
-My stampings of industrial products into clay objects -- both vessels and wall constructions -- are metaphors for the imprint of technology onto human structures.
-My prints -- with neural mappings and multiple layers of information lost and accumulated -- aim to question the fragility of memory and mind.
-My goal is to broadly query and explore collisions between science and culture.
+When I received a complete set of MRIs of my brain in 2011, it seemed like new terrain.
+Neuroscience became my entry into science, history, and culture, where I investigate a wide range of sources that speak to who we are, where we come from, and why we are the way we are.
+DNA, phytoplankton, diatoms, and neurons: not only do these molecules and cells code for physical expression, supply the oxygen we breathe, and give rise to thought, but I am drawn to their pattern and symmetry.
+Maps, schematics, music, and machines: these cultural sources elucidate how we read, analyze, and interpret.